4-Dimethylamino-78-dihydroxyflavone/redact-x/README.md

 - Exclusion list (keywords and passages) to prevent redaction of matching strings
 - Autosaves region selections and configurations to timestamped JSON files
 - Resizable panes with zoomable PDF viewer
+- Pane sizes are remembered between sessions
+- Preview updates live as you edit patterns or exclusions
 - Command-line interface to apply saved settings without launching the GUI

 ### Patterns vs Exclusions